 Radio interview about my research.
 Radio Plus 101.5FM.
 9 December 2013.

 "Ludology 101: A Brief Introduction to Games Studies".
 PG TalkFest.
 21 May 2013.
 Watch the video here.

-As well as being a gamer, I enjoy singing (baroque and classical), running, dress-making, and caring for my many guinea pigs.
+As well as being a gamer, I enjoy singing, playing the lever harp, dress-making, and caring for my many guinea pigs.